We’re in the Bathroom!

 Use a song to describe different body parts as you wash your baby.
-For example, sing that you are washing his ten toes, first his big toes, all the way to his little toes.
-Then move onto his left foot, and his left leg, and so on.
+For example, sing that you are washing ten toes, first big toes, all the way to little toes.
+Then move onto the left foot, and the left leg, and so on.
 Or create a routine to sing head, shoulders, knees and toes.
 Social & Emotional Development

 Use two or three inches of water in the tub for older babies who can safely sit.
-Provide floating toys and encourage him to reach for them as they float in the water.
-Gently show him how to splash in the water with his hands and feet, and encourage him with words.
+Provide floating toys and encourage them to reach for them as they float in the water.
+Gently show them how to splash in the water with hands and feet, and encourage them with words.
 “Splash, splash, splash in the water!”
 Health, Wellness & Physical Development

-Using hand soap while washing her hands, have your toddler discover how many bubbles she can make.
+Using hand soap while washing her hands, have your toddler discover how many bubbles they can make.
 Are there a lot of bubbles, or a little bit of bubbles?
 Are they big bubbles or little bubbles?
-What happens if she rubs together her hands fast?
-What happens if she puts her hands under the water?
+What happens if they rub together their hands fast?
+What happens if they put their hands under the water?
 Where do the bubbles go?
 Scientific Thinking

 Use the bathroom mirror to play Make My Face!
 Either you or your preschooler can begin by making a face, and then the other imitates it.
 Help your preschooler by providing a name for the face.
 “This is my happy face.
 This is my angry face.
 This is my surprised face.”
 Who can make the best face?
 Who can make the silliest face?
 Social & Emotional Development

-Use a plastic container (one that can float) as a “boat” and have your kindergartner slowly add other items, like toy cars, Legos, or other water-friendly toys, until the “boat” begins to sink.
-How many can he add until it begins to sink?
-What happens to the “boat” if he takes items out of it?
-(Scientific Thinking) Ask him to tell you a story about where the boat is going, or why the objects are on the boat.
+Use a plastic container (one that can float) as a boat and have your kindergartner slowly add other items, like toy cars, Legos, or other water-friendly toys, until the boat begins to sink.
+How many can they add until it begins to sink?
+What happens to the boat if they take items out of it?
+(Scientific Thinking) Ask them to tell you a story about where the boat is going, or why the objects are on the boat.
 Creative Thinking and Expression